unistra/excalibur/docs/source/configuration.rst

 acl.yml
 =======

 List of allowed methods by sources.
+This module is used by the PluginRunner for validation purposes.
+On receiving the request it ensures that the plugins it targets contain the methods that are going to be called by the request.

 Example : ::